JoeHO888/JoeHo888.github.io/_posts/2019-12-17-20-Hours-To-Pass-Azure-Az-900.md

 ## Exam AZ-900 Detail
 It is [60 minutes long](https://techcommunity.microsoft.com/t5/ITOps-Talk-Blog/Exam-review-AZ-900-Microsoft-Azure-Fundamentals/ba-p/565041 "Detail").

-It focuses on four areas
+It focuses on four major areas
 * cloud concepts (15-20%)
 * core Azure services (30-35%)
 * security, privacy, compliance, and trust (25-30%)
 * Azure pricing and support (20-25%).

-One thing worths noticed is that the Skills measured is updated constantly, so the coverage of the exam might be slightly different.
+For each major area, the exam will cover different skills.
+Also, the Skills measured is updated constantly, so the coverage of the exam might be slightly different.
 You may visit [here](https://docs.microsoft.com/en-us/learn/certifications/exams/az-900#certification-exams "AZ-900 Detail") for more information.

 ## Personal Background